 3. The Great Pyramid can collect electromagnetic energy

 An unbelievable number of myths and stories are associated with the structure of the Great Pyramid that attracts many researchers and scientists.
-Recently, a study revealed that the Great Pyramid focuses Electromagnetic energy -under resonance conditions- in its inner rooms and beneath its base.
+Recently, a study revealed that the Great Pyramid of Egyptian architecture focuses on Electromagnetic energy -under resonance conditions- in its inner rooms and beneath its base.
 Hence, some may now confidently say that ancient Egyptians have electricity.

 4. Either aliens or giants had built the Pyramids